giuliacot/emoji-memory-game/README.md

 # Memory Game

-Nothing more than a simply memory game.
+Nothing more than a simply memory game full of emoji.